OpenBSD

 the commented text "Declare Interfaces" in the beginning of

-command at the beginning of the pf.conf: "set logininterface",
+the beginning of pf.conf: "set logininterface", and

-simultaneously) and press "y" to save your changes.
+to save your changes.

 An example of the beginning lines of the /etc/pf.conf file is here